 The mushrooms’…er…room is of reasonable size, controlled in temperature and in moisture and with radio playing constantly.
 One has to play music to the mushrooms, they like that.
 When Sven receives an order, he transfers the logs from the storage room to the, er, growing room.
 Then he plays them, like a flute, or a tambourine.
 Maybe he is a fan of Bob Dylan.
 Or of Eddy Van Halen’s famous tapping guitar technique.
 By inducing vibration inside the log one starts the process of growing.
 It is then rather important not to go around kicking the shelves if one does not want to have mushrooms sprouting all over the place.
 It is an art.
 Within one week after the playing, or tapping, the mushroom’s fruits are ready to be harvested, cut one by one and then packed in paper bags.
 Sven did have two logs ready at the time of the visit.
 That gave maybe 300 grams of shiitake.
 Courtesy of the house!Crumble the mushrooms if they are dried or crush them without care if they are fresh.
-Do whatever… Click To Tweet
+Do whatever you want (preferably with your bare hands, I love that smell lingering on them afterward), Click To Tweet

 The little piece of paper he gave as a souvenir comes with a Shiitake soup recipe (for six people), translated here from French (probably originally translated from Swedish.
 I do not speak Swedish, I can guess what’s going on when I have engorged enough akvavit and if the person speaking to me is from the fair sex (but is there one sex affair which is fair, honestly?) and true to the Scandinavian standards.
 I allow myself this little digression because our man insisted that one should make sure to have a lady “handy” when eating his mushrooms.
 That and also that said-lady should clear her scheduling around nine months from the date of the diner.
 If you catch my/his drift.
 Wink wink.
 He was full of anecdotal stories and examples of babies appearing here and there after the ingestion of said mushroom):